smishra2818/move_atp/lab10/lab10.md

 You now have a block volume that you can attach to your instance.

-## Step 8: Copying Block Volumes Across Regions
+## Task 8: Copying Block Volumes Across Regions

 Block volumes can be backed up manually outside of the auto backup policy.
 Once backed up it can even be copied across regions.